 Each week we pass countless tourists looking at maps on street corners, unsure where they’ve been and where they are going next.
 Get some help!

-Krakow’s Old Town is fairly small and is mostly pedestrianised.
+Krakow Old Town is fairly small and mostly pedestrianised.
 Walking is really the best option if you want to see it properly.
-Within a few hours you can explore the Old Town and Wawel castle, as well as learn all about the history of Poland.
-Not a bad start.
+Within a few hours, you can explore the Old Town and Wawel Castle, as well as learn a lot of fascinating Polish history.
+Far from being a boring history lesson, guests are entertained with exciting stories and legends from Krakow’s long and rich history.

 Free walking tours are very popular around the world and the system is very simple.
 Join the tour for free.
 If you enjoy it, leave the guide whatever you think the tour was worth as a tip.
 A simple and affordable way to see any city.
 You only pay what you’re happy to.